-National planning policies for transport in PPS13 include promoting accessibility by public transport, walking and cycling and reducing the need to travel, especially by car.
-While the Transport Assessment submitted with the application shows that the application site holds a central location when judged against the locations where pupils would travel from to attend the school, the fact remains that the application site is located in a rural edge of village location with limited public transport links, which would make it particularly difficult for staff and pupils to travel by any means other than by car.
+National planning policies for transport in PPG13 include promoting accessibility by public transport, walking and cycling and reducing the need to travel, especially by car.
+Further, Policy RAP11 seeks to control new services in rural locations to that required to meet local needs.
+While the Transport Assessment submitted with the application shows that the application site holds a central location when judged against the locations where pupils would travel from to attend the school and states that it would lead to a reduction in private mileage of around 16% compared to the two existing sites in Coventry, the fact remains that the application site is located in a rural edge of village location with limited public transport links, which would make it particularly difficult for staff and pupils to travel by any means other than by car.
 I am therefore of the view that this proposal would undermine local and national planning objectives of creating more sustainable patterns of development.